jansendotsh/comic-management/README.md

 This is a repository with a series of tools that are built to help with sorting and managing digital comic book files (.cbr, .cbz).
 Of these tools are the following:

+* **conversion.py:**
+A script for converting CBR files to CBZ. *Should* work across platform yet has only been tested on Linux.

 * **conversion-linux.py:**
 A small script that converts CBR files to CBZ on Linux and Unix-like systems using unrar-free.